zuozhenggh/learning-library/developer-library/weblogic-to-oci/migrate-app-db-atp-datapump/migrate-app-db-atp-datapump.md

 ## Introduction

-This lab walks you through the steps to migrate the on-premises application database to the database provisioned on OCI using DataPump.
+We will walk you through the steps to migrate the on-premises application database to the database provisioned on OCI using DataPump.

-Estimated Lab Time: 10 minutes.
+Estimated Completion Time: 10 minutes.

 ### About Product/Technology